 - Take a birth & baby class.
 You can often find free ones through your community and there are also great ones online.
 Here's a great post to get you started called What are the different types of birthing classes?

 - Wardrobe assessment.
 You won't need a full closet overhaul to get you through a pregnancy (unless you want to).
 Check out Build a Maternity Wardrobe (without blowing your budget) to see what you might need.
+Also check out my clothing rental service, Bird Style Box, to get fresh styles that always fit during (and after) your pregnancy.

 - Research gear.
 The big ones to start with are a car seat, stroller, baby carrier, breast pump, sleeping space, and monitor.
 It can be overwhelming so take your time.
 There are happy kids sleeping in a laundry basket somewhere so don't sweat it too much.
 Check out What to Get When You’re Expecting - New Baby Checklist and Baby on a Budget - the Barest Bare Essentials.

 - Set Up a Baby Registry.
-You don't have to make it public yet but you're looking for something to do it's worth setting up a registry to keep track of what you think you might need.
+You don't have to make it public yet but if you're looking for something to do it's worth setting up a registry to keep track of what you think you might need.
 As time goes on you can add to it or swap things out.
 Even if it's just to get the free welcome box and the registry discount, it's worth making one.
 Here's a post on the Best Baby Registries and the Best Places to Score Baby Freebies With No Big Catch.

 - Stay Comfy.
 Check out gadgets that can extend your 'regular' wardrobe like this bra extender, pants extender, or these belly bands (they cover the gap between your shirt and your pants).
 And get yourself a comfortable pair of shoes!